mplaine/xformsdb/README.txt

 =================================================

-Last updated for XFormsDB 1.1 on January 7, 2016.
+Last updated for XFormsDB 1.2 on May 29, 2016.

 This README.txt file covers the following topics: